vuejs/events/src/events/README.md

 ## Call for Proposals

-There are currently not CFPs for Vue specific conferences.
+There are currently no CFPs for Vue specific conferences.

 If you know of any, please submit it [here](https://github.com/vuejs/events/issues/new?assignees=&labels=&template=cfp-submission.md&title=%5BCFP%5D).